Frequently Asked Questions

 What is Ascots & Chapels’ Fitting Room concept about?

-Ascots & Chapels has recently collaborated with Zaki’s Design to bring forth a fitting room concept to community neighbourhoods such as in Motor City and Al Raha Mall.
-We provide fully bespoke and semi-bespoke services to offer you all the services of a boutique Ascots & Chapels store, at convenient locations around the region
+Ascots & Chapels has recently collaborated with Zaki’s Design to bring forth a fitting room concept to community neighborhoods such as in Motor City and Al Raha Mall.
+We provide fully bespoke and semi-bespoke services to offer you all the services of a boutique Ascots & Chapels store, at convenient locations around the region.

 Why should I pay more for a Ascots & Chapels?